 The AF7 Ankle Bracing Sleeve from OS1st provides a lightweight and comfortable alternative to traditional ankle braces.

-It offers immediate relief from any ankle pain and injury.
-It’s best for treating injuries like sore and swollen ankles.
+It offers immediate relief from any ankle pain and injury – especially sore and swollen ankles.
 It also improves your balance and stabilizes weak ankles.

-The AF7 utilizes K-Zone Technology (KZT) which offers the supportive nature of a kinesiology tape treatment without the nuisance of its binding and temporary nature.
+The AF7 utilizes K-Zone Technology (KZT), which offers the supportive nature of a kinesiology tape treatment without the nuisance of its binding.
+And unlike KT tape, this brace can be reused.

 KZT utilizes a hypoallergenic gel stabilizing system.
 This sleeve helps to stabilize and compress to reduce swelling and pain.
 It also supports weak ankles, and is quite comfortable.